Numerators in Parametric Representations of Feynman Diagrams: Proof of the general result

 We now start from the expression appearing in Theorem~\ref{fund}.
-Since every terms are subject to the same averaging on all the possible values of the \(\varepsilon\) function, we can just forget about the different maps \(\varepsilon\) and consider a fixed one.
-If we put every term on the same denominator \(U^{d/2+ \#(S)}\), each \(U^{S_1,S_2}\) receives a factor \(U^{\#(S_1) - 1}\) so that the Dodgson identities allow to convert this product into the determinant of a matrix with correlators \(U^{i,j}\) as elements.
+Since all terms are subject to the same averaging on all the possible values of the $\varepsilon$ function, we can just forget about the different maps $\varepsilon$ and consider a fixed one.
+If we put every term on the same denominator $U^{d/2+ \#(S)}$, each $U^{\varepsilon(S_i),\tilde\varepsilon(S_i)}$ can receive a factor $U^{\#(S_i) - 1}$ and be converted by the Dodgson identities into the determinant of a matrix with correlators $U^{i,j}$ as elements.

 If we now expand each of these determinants in terms of permutations, we obtain terms which are entirely similar to the ones obtained in the preceding section.
-A given permutation of the whole set~\(S\) can be obtained in a number of different ways according to its cycle structure.
-Indeed, a given cycle structure can only be obtained from the product of determinants associated to a partition of~\(S\) in subsets which are union of (the sets subjacent to) cycles.
-The identity is for example compatible with any partition of~\(S\), while a permutation with only one cycle is only compatible with the trivial partition with only one subset.
+A given permutation of the whole set~$S$ can be obtained in a number of different ways according to its cycle structure.
+Indeed, a given cycle structure can only be obtained from the product of determinants associated to a partition of~$S$ in subsets which are union of (the sets subjacent to) cycles.
+The identity is for example compatible with any partition of~$S$, while a permutation with only one cycle is only compatible with the trivial partition with only one subset.